sbelharbi/wsol-min-max-entropy-interpretability/README.md

 # MultiGPU support and reproducibility (100% reproducibility not guaranteed.
 Sometimes the results are different, but most of the time the results are constant):
 * The code supports MultGPUs.
-* Despite our effort for make the code reproducible in the case og multigpu, we achieve reproducibility but, sometimes it breaks.
+* Despite our effort to make the code reproducible in the case of multigpu, we achieve reproducibility but, sometimes it breaks.
 See [this](https://discuss.pytorch.org/t/reproducibility-over-multigpus-is-impossible-until-randomness-of-threads-is-controled-and-yet/47079?u=sbelharbi).